robbinwilson24/finance-calculator/README.md

 ##How to use: <a name="how-to"/>
-THe program starts with an initial monetary value of £1000.00.
+The program starts with an initial monetary value of £1000.00.
 The user is able to perform n=any of the following actions:
-- Deposit funds : By inputing a value into the input field and clicking the deposit button.
+- Deposit funds : By inputting a value into the input field and clicking the deposit button.
 - Withdraw funds: By inputting a value into the input field and clicking the withdraw button.
 - Add interest: By clicking the "Interest" button (Which will add 5% to the account balance.
 - Add charges: By clicking the "Charges" button (Which will deduct 15% from the account balance).

 **Note: there is defensive programming in place to stop the account balance from dropping below zero.
-So the user will not be able to withdraw more than the account balance.**
+So, the user will not be able to withdraw more than the account balance.**